-In 70 C.D., nine hundred Jews held out for months against armies of Romans on a mountain in the Judean desert, Masada.
+Nearly two thousand years ago, nine hundred Jews held out for months against armies of Romans on Masada, a mountain in the Judean desert.
 According to the ancient historian Josephus, two women and five children survived.
-Based on this tragic historical event, Hoffman weaves a spellbinding tale of four extraordinary, bold, resourceful, and sensuous women, each of whom comes to Masada by a different path.
-Yael’s mother died in childbirth, and her father never forgave her for that death.
-Revka, a village baker’s wife, watched the horrifically brutal murder of her daughter by Roman soldiers; she brings to Masada her twin grandsons, rendered mute by their own witness.
-Aziza is a warrior’s daughter, raised as a boy, a fearless rider and expert marksman, who finds passion with another soldier.
-Shirah is wise in the ways of ancient magic and medicine, a woman with uncanny insight and power.
+Based on this tragic and iconic event, Hoffman’s novel is a spellbinding tale of four extraordinarily bold, resourceful, and sensuous women, each of whom has come to Masada by a different path.
+Yael’s mother died in childbirth, and her father, an expert assassin, never forgave her for that death.
+Revka, a village baker’s wife, watched the murder of her daughter by Roman soldiers; she brings to Masada her young grandsons, rendered mute by what they have witnessed.
+Aziza is a warrior’s daughter, raised as a boy, a fearless rider and expert marksman who finds passion with a fellow soldier.
+Shirah, born in Alexandria, is wise in the ways of ancient magic and medicine, a woman with uncanny insight and power.

 Topics & Questions for Discussion

-- The novel is split into four principal parts, with each of the main characters—Yael, Revka, Aziza, and Shirah—narrating one section.
+The novel is split into four principal parts, with each of the main characters—Yael, Revka, Aziza, and Shirah—narrating one section.
 Which of these women did you find most appealing, and why?
 Were you surprised to find you had compassion for characters who were morally complex and often made choices that later caused guilt and sorrow?

-- Yael describes her relationship with Ben Simon as “a destroying sort of love” (p.
+Yael describes her relationship with Ben Simon as “a destroying sort of love” (p.
 46).
 What does she mean by that?
 Are there other relationships in the novel that could be described in the same way?

-- From Yael’s setting free the Romans’ lion, to Shirah’s childhood vision of a fish in the Nile, to the women’s care of the doves, animals are an important component in the book.
+From Yael’s setting free the Romans’ lion, to Shirah’s childhood vision of a fish in the Nile, to the women’s care of the doves, animals are an important component in the book.
 What did animals mean to the people of this ancient Jewish society, and what specific symbolic forms do they take in the novel?